detikpw/detikpw/README.md

 ### **Hi There !** 👋

-I'm Detik (he / his) a frontend developer working in Depok, Indonesia
+I'm Detik a frontend developer working in Depok, Indonesia

 ### 📚 Now
 * Functional Programming